 Her multimedia character comedy show for 2017, 'The House' debuted at Brighton & was taken to Edinburgh Fringe throughout August with Sweet Venues.

 She was recently heard on the Radio 4 comedy drama, 'Almost like being in love' written by Catriona Knox and produced by Caroline Raphael.
 The play stars Gemma Whelan (Game of Thrones and Moorside) and Rosie Cavaliero (Hunderby and Midsomer Murders).
+Also, one of her comedy characters was featured on the Jo Neary Radio 4 show called ‘Inbox’.

-She has just been selected for the BBC New Comedy award heats 2018.
+In July she was selected for the BBC New Comedy award heats 2018.

 If you want to learn with Jane, she runs a handful of comedy writing, character and women's workshops across the UK.
 See the education and workshops page to sign up for a workshop near you.
 All the workshops are to inspire, encourage play and have you walking away buzzing!